onap/doc/docs/platform/architecture/index.rst

 ONAP can support an unlimited number of use cases, within reason.
 However, to provide concrete examples of how to use ONAP to solve real-world problems, the community has created a set of blueprints.
-In addition to helping users rapidly adopt the ONAP platform through end-to-end solutions, these blueprints also help the community prioritize their work.
+In addition to helping users rapidly adopt the ONAP through end-to-end solutions, these blueprints also help the community prioritize their work.

 5G Blueprint